 The seeds will need a sunny window with at least 4 hours of direct sun each day, but preferably more.
 Also: the warmer it is, the faster tomato seeds will germinate.
 Maintaining room temperature above 60ºF will get the job done, but there are also seedling heat mats, heat lamps and many other tricks that farmers and gardeners have concocted to speed up the process.
 A simple approach is to cover the pots tightly with plastic and take advantage of the greenhouse effect to warm up the soil when the sun is out and hold on to the heat at night.

 There is an important thing to know about tomato seedlings and mini-greenhouses: If you’re covering your seeds to keep them warm, you must remove the cover as soon as they start to germinate.
 Otherwise, they may succumb to damping off disease, a fungal infection that proliferates in still, moist air.
 This appears as brown and grey spots on the leaves followed soon after by the death of the seedling).
 Damping off is a big challenge with tomato seedlings in general, so try to provide good air circulation during their infancy period indoors.
 A tiny fan or heat vent nearby is helpful, as is an open window from time to time (but only when outdoor temps get up to room temp).

 It takes about 5-7 days for the seeds to start germinating.

-There are many tomatoe varieties, broadly categorized into:
+There are many tomatoes varieties, broadly categorized into:

-Sauce tomatoes, such as Roma, Amish Paste and Big Mama, have a richer flavor and much lower water content than other varieties.
+Sauce tomatoes, such as Roma, Amish Paste and Big Mama, have a richer flavour and much lower water content than other varieties.
 They’re the best ones for spaghetti sauce.